rest-for-physics/axionlib/examples/03.IAXO/README.md

 This example is used to reproduce the different scenarios considered inside the "E. Armengaud et al JCAP06(2019)047, Physics Potential of the International Axion Observatory".
-Those scenarios are summarized in the following table, where some values, concerning detector efficiency, $\epsilon_d$, have been replaced by just window detector efficiency, $\epsilon_w$, since the detailed detector response is considered and constructed using [restG4](https://github.com/rest-for-physics/restG4/tree/master), see example [14.DetectorResponse](https://github.com/rest-for-physics/restG4/tree/master/examples/14.DetectorResponse).
+Those scenarios are summarized in the following table.

 Parameter | Units   | BabyIAXO | IAXO baseline | IAXO upgraded |
   :---:   |  :---:  |  :---:   |     :---:     |      :---:    |